apache/griffin/griffin-doc/measure/dsl-guide.md

 	e.g. `limit 5`

 ### Accuracy Rule
-Accuracy rule expression in Griffin DSL is a logical expression, telling the mapping relation between data sources.
+Accuracy rule expression in Apache Griffin DSL is a logical expression, telling the mapping relation between data sources.
 	e.g. `source.id = target.id and source.name = target.name and source.age between (target.age, target.age + 5)`

 ### Profiling Rule
-Profiling rule expression in Griffin DSL is a sql-like expression, with select clause ahead, following optional from clause, where clause, group-by clause, order-by clause, limit clause in order.
+Profiling rule expression in Apache Griffin DSL is a sql-like expression, with select clause ahead, following optional from clause, where clause, group-by clause, order-by clause, limit clause in order.
 	e.g. `source.gender, source.id.count() where source.age > 20 group by source.gender`, `select country, max(age), min(age), count(*) as cnt from source group by country order by cnt desc limit 5`

 ### Distinctness Rule
-Distinctness rule expression in Griffin DSL is a list of selection expressions separated by comma, indicates the columns to check if is distinct.
+Distinctness rule expression in Apache Griffin DSL is a list of selection expressions separated by comma, indicates the columns to check if is distinct.
     e.g. `name, age`, `name, (age + 1) as next_age`

 ### Timeliness Rule
-Timeliness rule expression in Griffin DSL is a list of selection expressions separated by comma, indicates the input time and output time (calculate time as default if not set).
+Timeliness rule expression in Apache Griffin DSL is a list of selection expressions separated by comma, indicates the input time and output time (calculate time as default if not set).
 	e.g. `ts`, `ts, end_ts`

-## Griffin DSL translation to SQL
+## Apache Griffin DSL translation to SQL
-Griffin DSL is defined for DQ measurement, to describe DQ domain problem.
+Apache Griffin DSL is defined for DQ measurement, to describe DQ domain problem.
-Actually, in Griffin, we get Griffin DSL rules, translate them into spark-sql rules for calculation in spark-sql engine.
+Actually, in Apache Griffin, we get Apache Griffin DSL rules, translate them into spark-sql rules for calculation in spark-sql engine.
 In DQ domain, there're multiple dimensions, we need to translate them in different ways.

 ### Accuracy
 For accuracy, we need to get the match count between source and target, the rule describes the mapping relation between data sources.
-Griffin needs to translate the dsl rule into multiple sql rules.
+Apache Griffin needs to translate the dsl rule into multiple sql rules.
 For example, the dsl rule is `source.id = target.id and source.name = target.name`, which represents the match condition of accuracy.
 After the translation, the sql rules are as below:
 - **get miss items from source**: `SELECT source.* FROM source LEFT JOIN target ON coalesce(source.id, '') = coalesce(target.id, '') and coalesce(source.name, '') = coalesce(target.name, '') WHERE (NOT (source.id IS NULL AND source.name IS NULL)) AND (target.id IS NULL AND target.name IS NULL)`, save as table `miss_items`.
 - **get miss count**: `SELECT COUNT(*) AS miss FROM miss_items`, save as table `miss_count`.